alibashir7/Azure-Resource/README.md

 <img src="https://github.com/alibashir7/Azure-Resource/assets/165006117/5b036481-b7d4-4230-b4ff-fc213b5dbb27.png" height="80%" width="80%" alt=""/>
 <br />
 <br />
-We will go back to the virtual machine portal, and you should see both Windows 10 and Windows Server running.
+Let's go back to the virtual machine portal, and you should see both Windows 10 and Windows Server running.
 If it doesn't say running as the status, just be patient and refresh the screen after a minute or two.
 Next, will type in our Windows search bar remote desktop connection and open it.  <br/>
 <img src="https://github.com/alibashir7/Azure-Resource/assets/165006117/f0128737-42f7-4de6-9c07-050ce4723538.png" height="80%" width="80%" alt=""/>
 <br />
 <br />